 Broad Match and Search Match are said to provide terms that are related to your keyword or your app.
 In my experience, they’re both extremely broad, often triggering completely unrelated terms.
 For this reason, as mentioned earlier, I strongly recommend using Broad Match and Search Match only in a separate campaign (discovery), while brand, generic, and competitors only use Exact Match.

 How to Manage Search Terms

-A “keyword” is what you bid on initially, while a “search term” is what a user actually searches for.
+A “keyword” is what you bid on initially, while a “search term” is what a user searches for.
 In Exact Match, Apple will match your input closely, permitting only variations for example, “buy shoes” may match “buy shoe” but would not match “purchase trousers.”
 In discovery, you may find some surprises.
-Hence why you want to check the Search Term tab in your ad groups occasionally, ideally by extending the timeframe to have higher volumes of data.
+Hence, you want to occasionally check the Search Term tab in your ad groups, ideally by extending the timeframe to have higher volumes of data.

 An important point is to remember to make good use of negative keywords in your discovery campaigns to remove what you already bid on elsewhere and avoid analysis confusion.
 Every Exact Match keyword I bid on I would exclude from discovery—especially brand terms!
 Look carefully at close variations, too.

 When you discover new search terms in discovery, you don’t get detailed performance for each: Metrics are reported on the keywords you bid on, not the search terms users look for.
 A more advanced tactic, pioneered by Phiture, is to have a “probing” group of keywords where you assess performance on Exact Match before dropping them onto generic and competition.

 Apple lets you bid for each tap (click) or set a CPA goal to cap the cost per install.
 You can’t bid on post-install events here.
 CPM bidding is only available for the “Search Tab” inventory, that I would recommend avoiding at the beginning.